 Keep It Simple

-Prep Meats Ahead Of Time
+Prep Lean Proteins Ahead Of Time

-Make Homemade Marinades And Dressings
+Make Homemade Marinades and Dressings.

 Make Homemade Sauces

 Again, I get it.
 It’s easy to purchase a jar of sauce.
 But, most jarred sauces include sugars and preservatives.
 We love this Thai peanut sauce.